TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Items.md

 In Starfinder, all [[Armor]], equipment, and weapons (whether magic, technological, or hybrid) are assigned an item level.
 While characters can utilize items of any level, Game Masters should keep in mind that allowing characters access to items far above their current level may imbalance the game.

 An object’s item level represents the scarcity and value of the technology and/or magic employed in its construction—higher-level items generally incorporate more advanced technology or mystical forces.
-An object’s item level also determines its hardness and Hit Points (see [[Structures, Walls & Objects#Breaking Objects|breaking objects]]) and is an indicator of the level at which a character should typically expect to both have access to the item and be able to craft it (see [[Crafting]] Equipment and [[Magic Items]]).
+An object’s item level also determines its hardness and Hit Points (see Breaking Objects on page 409) and is an indicator of the level at which a character should typically expect to both have access to the item and be able to craft it (see [[Crafting]] Equipment and [[Atlas Magic Items]] on page 235).

 Item level also helps convey the fact that buying equipment is more involved than just placing an order.
 Even finding the items you desire isn’t always easy, and those who have access to things such as powerful weapons and [[Armor]] tend to deal only with people they trust.
 Legitimate vendors don’t want to get reputations for selling hardware to pirates or criminals, and even criminal networks must be careful with whom they do business.